 What are the payment and funding options available?

 We offer different payment options to support you in being able to fund your studies with us.
-You can choose to spread the payment throughout your time at Abbey Road or you can pay the full amount upfront and receive a discount on the course fees.
+You can choose to spread the payment throughout your time at Abbey Road or you can pay the full amount upfront and benefit from a reduced fee.

 Payment Plan A (Full fee paid up-front):